DeltaHarbinger/p5-ui/README.md

 # P5 UI

-Component library inspired from the UI found in Persona 5.
+VueJS Component library inspired from the UI found in Persona 5.
 This is not intended to be a 1 to 1 replica

 ```sh
 npm install